docs

 - Replace clinical judgment on whether a service meets plan medical necessity criteria

-The honest framing for billing-company buyers is that eligibility, COB, and insurance discovery work reduces the uncertainty that causes preventable denials.
-What a biller actually needs is the benefit detail (not just active/inactive), the COB structure visible in claim setup, and eligibility exceptions routed to a denial queue when they produce a denial — not a standalone eligibility module that lives outside the revenue cycle workflow.
+The honest framing for billing-company buyers: eligibility, COB, and insurance discovery work reduces the uncertainty that causes preventable denials.
+What a biller needs is the benefit detail (not just active/inactive), the COB structure visible in claim setup, and eligibility exceptions routed to a denial queue when they produce a denial.
+Not a standalone eligibility module that lives outside the revenue cycle workflow.

-See billing-company operations for the broader operational context and request a demo to see how eligibility data connects to claim setup and denial follow-up in practice.
+See billing-company operations for the broader operational context, and request a demo to see how eligibility data connects to claim setup and denial follow-up.

 What should buyers verify in an eligibility workflow demo?

-A demo that only shows the eligibility check returning "Active" has not shown you anything worth evaluating.
-These are the specific things to verify:
+A demo that only shows an eligibility check returning "Active" has shown you nothing worth evaluating.
+Verify these specifics:

 - Can the biller see benefit detail in the context of claim setup, or is eligibility a separate module with no connection to the claim?